 In 2019, Northrop began construction of the Intermediate Zone remedy and associated pipelines.
 Construction is anticipated to be completed early 2022 and began testing for its 97/005 water supply permit.
-In 2023, Northrop will finish required testing and submit all require reports to DDW in anticipation of having the required public meeting and receive its permit late 2023.
+In 2024, Northrop will finish required testing and submit all require reports to DDW in anticipation of having the required public meeting and receive its permit early 2025.

-As of September 30, 2022, Plants B7 and B11 have treated approximately 98,928.72 acre-feet and have removed approximately 5,363.80 lbs. of VOCs.
+As of June 30, 2024, Plants B7 and B11 have treated approximately 99,357 acre-feet and have removed approximately 5,397 lbs. of VOCs.

 In 2020, SGVWC was awarded a Proposition 68 grant to add PFAS treatment at its Plant B24.
 Construction is slated to begin in 2022.
-In 2023, SGVWC will add VOC treatment to its wells B24A and B24B as a condition required by DDW to permit well B24C.
+In 2025, SGVWC will add VOC treatment to its wells B24A and B24B as a condition required by DDW to permit well B24C.